Body Dysmorphia Worksheet

 What are the benefits of using our worksheet?

-Using a worksheet to reflect and improve how one perceives one's body image can be beneficial.
-Here are five advantages of using our Body Dysmorphia Worksheet:
+Here are some advantages of using our Body Dysmorphia Worksheet:

-2. Reduces self-objectification: Engaging in exercises designed to challenge negative predictions and assumptions about one's appearance can lead to reduced self-objectification and increased self-acceptance.
+Engaging in exercises designed to challenge negative predictions and assumptions about one's appearance can lead to reduced self-objectification and increased self-acceptance.
+This worksheet can support patients in viewing themselves more holistically and positively instead of using body image as a definitive measure of self-worth.

 References

 John Hopkins Medicine.
 (2020).
-Body Dysmorphic Disorder.
-Johns Hopkins Medicine. https://www.hopkinsmedicine.org/health/conditions-and-diseases/body-dysmorphic-disorder
+Body dysmorphic disorder. https://www.hopkinsmedicine.org/health/conditions-and-diseases/body-dysmorphic-disorder

 Commonly asked questions

-Body Dysmorphia Worksheets are typically issued to clients during therapy sessions to facilitate self-reflection and discussion about body image concerns.
+Body Dysmorphia Worksheets are typically issued to clients with body dysmorphic disorder (BDD) during therapy sessions to facilitate self-reflection and discussion about body image concerns.

 What causes people to develop body image concerns?

-Body image concerns can develop due to a variety of factors, including societal pressures, media, genetics, past experiences, and mental health conditions like anxiety or depression.
+Appearance concerns can develop due to a variety of factors, including societal pressures, media, genetics, past experiences, and other mental health conditions like anxiety or depression.
+BDD-related cognitions tend to develop into a vicious cycle where the person may feel their excessive worry over imagined flaws is uncontrollable.

 Join 10,000+ teams using Carepatron to be more productive